whytholikereally/MailMerge-Automation/README.md

 # MailMerge Automation Script
 This PowerShell script automates the process of mail merging documents.
-It handles directory management, file processing, merging documents, archiving, and logging activities.
-It also sends email notifications about the status of the process.

 # Features
 Converts .xlsx files to .csv. <br>